Mary Katherine Ray receives $120,000 grant for type 1 diabetes study

-Mary Katherine Ray (PHD), and Instructor in Psychiatry at Washington University in St. Louis, received a grant of $120,000 by the National Institute of Health for a project titled “Impact of Glucose Variability on Dynamic Cognitive Function in Youth with Type 1 Diabetes”.
-Mary’s team aims to explore the relationship between glucose variability and cognitive […]
+Mary Katherine Ray (PHD), a WU-CDTR Pilot recipient and Instructor in Psychiatry at Washington University in St. Louis, recently received a K01 award from the National Institute of Diabetes and Digestive and Kidney Diseases (NIDDK) for her project titled, “Impact of Glucose Variability on Dynamic Cognitive Function in Youth with Type 1 Diabetes”.
+Mary’s team […]

 Training Helps Scholars Put Their Research Into Practice, Achieve Equity (Links to an external site)